Azure Active Directory

 Applies To: Azure, Office 365, Windows Intune

-Tenant Administrators - Tenant admins can find the online help content that is applicable to the portals used by Windows Intune, Office 365, and Windows Azure to manage identity and organization-specific information in your cloud tenant.
-For more information about how portals work with Windows Azure AD, see Administering your Azure AD directory.
+Directory Administrators - Directory admins can find the online help content that is applicable to the portals used by Windows Intune, Office 365, and Azure to manage identity and organization-specific information in your cloud directory.
+For more information about how portals work with Azure AD, see Administering your Azure AD directory.

 Users – Users can find help for how to sign in, manage their profile, change their password or update other organizational account-related information.
 For more information, see Help for users.

-For general information about the Windows Azure AD service, see What is Windows Azure Active Directory?.
+For general information about the Azure AD service, see What is an Azure AD directory?.

 Microsoft cloud services today, such as Windows Intune and Office 365, rely on the identity management capabilities provided by Azure AD.
 These capabilities include a cloud based store for directory data and a core set of identity services including user logon processes, authentication and federation services.
 In addition, organizations that subscribe to these cloud services can use Azure AD to configure single sign-on to allow interoperability with their existing on-premises Active Directory environment.

-To watch an informative video demonstrating how Windows Azure AD works, see [Video] Windows Azure AD: Control Access to Windows Azure.
+To watch an informative video demonstrating how Azure AD works, see [Video] Azure AD: Control Access to Azure.